-The Golden Bough: Customs of the Ancient World
+The Golden Bough: Customs of the Pre-Modern World

 “For myth changes while custom remains constant; men continue to do what their fathers did before them, though the reasons on which their fathers acted have been long forgotten”

 It may be self-evident how pre-modern people recognised nature as an objective, sustaining force, uniting both myth and custom.
 To those not adopting a Boasian view on modern culture, that Germanic tribes of old recognised the relevance of nature, and too, the role of nature in sustaining culture, tradition, values and integrity of the pre-modern European tribes.
 To such tribes, it was not only gods whom were manifested as nature and harvest spirits, but it was the sacred marriage between male and female deities which represented the perennial return of nature besides.
 Indeed, it was common on such occasions for sexual intercourse to be had as a representation of this marriage.
 Indeed, this holy marriage between a god and a goddess, represented in the enactment in symbolic ritual whereby human participants represent the deities seemed to yield greater relevance within European tribes.
 Something which seems far from commonplace in modern cultures.
 Moreover, it is not only Thelema that the unification between divinity and man, through the reconciliation of opposites has been acknowledged (see, Hieros Gamos) This said, abstinence from sexual intercourse was also not uncommon: with the belief that the sexual energy would promote a fuller harvest yield.
 Ibn Fadlan’s The Land of Darkness discusses Slavic burial rites, for both civilians and criminals alike were sacrificed in order to bring a greater harvest yield.